abood544/EappEra-task/README.md

-2-the databse also in file called (database.)
+2-the databse also in file called (database.sql)

+3- I tried to put all project file in the repo but the github don't allow more than 100 file so i committed any unnecessary files